graiz/graiz/README.md

 ## Giving Back & Staying Connected 💼🚀

 My love for Boston's startup scene runs deep.
 I've enjoyed my time as an active angel investor and advisor, and I'm always excited to meet companies passionate about shaping the future of software.
+I also have deep ties to California from opening my Oakland office to the many empolyees, co-workers and companies I've collaborated with.

 ## Speaking & Engaging 🎤💡